aruadecarvalho/e-commerce-graphql-apollo/README.md

 ## Lessons Learned

-This was my first project with Firebase, Redux, Redux Saga, Redux Persist, Redux Thunk and Styled Components.
+This was my first project with Firebase, GraphQL, Redux Saga, Redux Persist, Redux Thunk and Styled Components.
 It gave me a broader view of React.js architecture and how to think and structure a bigger application.

 ## Appendix